aymerick/kowa-client/README.md

 The admin app is now running at <http://127.0.0.1:4200> and you can login with credentials: `mike` / `pizzaword`.

-If you want to disable live reload (when testing image upload for example), set the `--live-reload`:
+If you want to disable live reload (when testing image upload for example), use `--live-reload`:

     $ ember server --proxy http://127.0.0.1:35830 --live-reload=false